apollo-fyi/apollo-docs/docs/guides/guides/deleting_events.md

 ## Automatic deletion

-If desired, Apollo can be configured to automatically delete past events with the `/settings auto_delete` command.
+If desired, Apollo can be configured to automatically archive past events with the `/settings auto_archive` command.

-By default events will be auto deleted two hours after they end, but this interval can be configured with the `/settings auto_delete_interval` command.
+By default events will be auto archived two hours after they end, but this interval can be configured with the `/settings auto_archive_interval` command.